PruthvirajPrakash/Stock_Price_Prediction/README.md

 While primarily focused on numerical data, the project also considers time-based categorical data:
 Date: Used to trace the stock price movements over time and understand seasonal and temporal patterns.
 Weekday: Extracted from the Date, this feature helps analyze if stock behaviors vary significantly across different days of the week.
-Features Not Considered
-Adjusted Close: Although initially included, it is often redundant alongside the Close price when not accounting for dividends and splits for predictive modeling.
-Longitude and Latitude: These are not applicable as the data pertains to financial metrics rather than geographical locations.

 Process Overview
-The development of this project followed a systematic approach to ensure effective analysis and accurate stock price predictions:
+The development of this project followed a systematic approach to ensure effective analysis and accurate stock price predictions for next day:

 Step 1: Data Acquisition
 Loaded historical stock data for Tata Motors (TATAMOTORS.NS) from Yahoo Finance covering a period from January 1, 1999, to April 22, 2024.